 - Enforcement procedure: Provide a description of and refer to the applicable national laws and policies.

-- Publication date: Ensure to provide the specific date the accessibility information and statement was last updated.
+- Publication date: Ensure to provide the specific date the accessibility information and statement were last updated.

 - The accessibility statement should be easy to locate on the site by being placed around the footer, about page, sitemap, and other prominent areas.